XYOracleNetwork-v1/web-developer.xyo.network-react/docs/archivist.md

 - You must have [docker](https://www.docker.com/get-started) installled and running
   - There are instructions on how to install and run docker in the [get started]((https://www.docker.com/get-started)) guide
   - [Download the Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac) for easiest entry
+  - Make sure that docker runs throughout this process

 - This node app wizard works optimally with MacOS, and at this time this app is not Windows compatible